jbrodovsky/tu_thesis/README.md

 1. Install your favorite `LaTeX` distribution.
 I recommend [TeX Live](https://www.tug.org/texlive/) as that is what I use and this was built against.
 Its a behomoth, but it has everything you need.
 2. Clone this repository or download the ZIP file and extract it to a directory of your choice.
 3. Open `tu_thesis.tex` in your favorite LaTeX editor and start writing your thesis or dissertation!

+## Alternative Usage

+Another advantage of using LaTeX over WISWIG text editors (e.g. Word) is that plain text is easily version controlled.
+This means you can use Git to track changes to your document over time.
+This is especially useful for large documents like theses and dissertations, where you may want to revert to a previous version or see how your document has changed over time.
+It also allows for updated to the formating (e.g. the `.cls` file) to be seperately modified and updated without having to worry about breaking the document itself.

+To use in this manner I suggest the following:

+1. Fork this repository to your own GitHub account
+2. Clone the repository to your local machine
+3. Create a new branch for your changes

+The fork should still permit you to pull in upstream changes from the original repository.
+This way you can keep your fork up to date with the latest changes and improvements to the template.